oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-share/create-share.md

      >**Note:** If you do not see the **DATA SHARE** card in the **Data Studio** section, it indicates that your database user is missing the required **`DWROLE`** role.

      The **Provider and Consumer** page is displayed.
 The **PROVIDE SHARE** and the **CONSUME SHARE** tools enable you to create a data share as a share provider and to subscribe and consume a data share as a recipient respectively.
-You can click the [Quick Start Guide](https://docs.oracle.com/en/database/oracle/sql-developer-web/sdwfd/index.html) button to view step by step instructions on how to use Oracle Autonomous Database as a data share provider and as a data share recipient.
+You can click the [Quick Start Guide](https://docs.oracle.com/en/database/oracle/sql-developer-web/sdwfd/index.html) button to view step by step instructions on how to use Oracle Autonomous AI Database as a data share provider and as a data share recipient.
 For the complete Data Share documentation, see [The Data Share Tool](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/adp-data-share-tool.html#GUID-7EECE78B-336D-4853-BFC3-E78A7B8398DB).
 You can also try one of the available Data Sharing LiveLabs workshops.

     ![The Data Share Home page.](./images/data-share-home-page.png " ")